 - Strong integrity assurances.
-The format supports cryptographicquality hash algorithms (see Section 2.4) and allows for in-place upgrades to add additional manifests using stronger algorithms without breaking backwards compatibility. - 2.
+The format supports cryptographicquality hash algorithms (see Section 2.4) and allows for in-place upgrades to add additional manifests using stronger algorithms without breaking backwards compatibility.
+This provides high levels of confidence against data corruption but is not designed to be secure against active attacks. - 2.
 Direct file access.
 Because BagIt specifies an actual filesystem hierarchy rather than a serialized representation of one, files can be accessed using standard operating system utilities, implementations do not need to process a potentially large archive file to extract a subset of data, and the format imposes no size limits for either individual files or a bag.